-NAME OF COURSE: Entrepreneurship
+NAME OF COURSE: Entrepreneurship This course may not be offered every year agement

-LENGTH OF CLASS: one semester PREREQUISITE: Introduction to Business/Marketing and Management
+LENGTH OF CLASS: one semester PREREQUISITE: Introduction to Business/Marketing and Man-

 Entrepreneurship is a hands-on, interactive course designed for students with a career interest in entrepreneurship.
 Emphasis is placed on the evaluation of the business skills and commitment necessary to successfully operate an entrepreneurial venture and review the challenges and rewards of entrepreneurship.